Azure/autorest.typescript/packages/typespec-test/test/faceai/generated/typespec-ts/review/ai-face-rest.api.md

 import { ClientOptions } from '@azure-rest/core-client';
 import { createFile } from '@azure/core-rest-pipeline';
 import { createFileFromStream } from '@azure/core-rest-pipeline';
+import { CreateFileFromStreamOptions } from '@azure/core-rest-pipeline';
+import { CreateFileOptions } from '@azure/core-rest-pipeline';
 import { ErrorResponse } from '@azure-rest/core-client';
 import { HttpResponse } from '@azure-rest/core-client';
 import { KeyCredential } from '@azure/core-auth';